personalmedia/clip/docs/host-your-own.md

 ##### Google Chrome
 - To skip the installation of the certificate, you can also open `chrome://flags/#unsafely-treat-insecure-origin-as-secure`
-- The feature `Insecure origins treated as secure` must be enabled and the list must include your PairDrop test instance.
+- The feature `Insecure origins treated as secure` must be enabled and the list must include your CLIP test instance.
 E.g.: `http://127.0.0.1:3000,https://127.0.0.1:8443`

 Please note that the certificates (CA and webserver cert) expire after a day.
 Also, whenever you restart the NGINX Docker container new certificates are created.